toucansites/website/contents/docs/[03]content-management/[02]content-types/index.md

 Relation fields appear in front matter as string references.
 In templates, they resolve to full objects.
 For example, `{{authors}}` will contain author objects sorted by name.

+You always define your relations using the front matter, but you never reference queries within your content.
+Queries are not included in the content itself; instead, they provide context variables when rendering your template files.
+This means that while relations help link content items together, queries allow you to fetch and display related data dynamically in your templates, giving you more flexibility and control over how your content appears on the site.

-That’s how content types and relations work in Toucan.
+That’s how content types work in Toucan.

 ## Reference